cazala/coin-hive-stratum/README.md

   --host      The pool's host.
   --port      The pool's port.
-  --log       Enable/Disable the logs, default is true --log-file  A filename where the logs will be stored, ie: proxy.log
+  --pass      The pool's password, by default it's "x" --log       Enable/Disable the logs, default is true --log-file  A filename where the logs will be stored, ie: proxy.log
 ```